Arush2008/electric-skateboard-diy/README.md

 ### 💰 **Total Estimated Cost (Buy Items Only):**
 **$289.00 USD**

 > **Note:** Final budget may be slightly more or less depending on discounts, shipping, and availability at time of purchase.
-All linked items are from AliExpress.
+All linked items are from AliExpress except the battery.